Structure of Color Filters

 Color filters are what make pictures and videos “colorful.”
 By transmitting light through a color filter, color information is given to the light signal.
-Used mainly in TVs, computers and smartphones, these panels are the key component in the color reproduction of flat panel displays (FPDs).
-Recently, color filters are being used not only in liquid crystal displays, but also in other panel appliances such as e-papers and OLEDs.
+Used mainly in slim TVs, computers and smartphones, these panels are the key component in the color reproduction of FPDs (flat panel displays).
+Color filters are used in various devices such as liquid crystal displays (LCDs) and organic light emitting diodes (OLEDs) displays for panel applications.

 A color filter consists of a slim glass substrate and color resist.
 Three types of color resist, red (R), green (G) and blue (B) are used to form a lattice pattern on the glass.
-Each spot of color resist is called a subpixel.
-The subpixels are divided from its adjacent subpixel by a black matrix (BM) in order to prevent the colors from being mixed.
-The black matrix also plays the role of preventing light leakage when the color black is displayed on the screen.
+In addition, the borders of each color resist are divided into grids by a black matrix (BM) to prevent color mixing between adjacent color resist.

 There are two types of color filter patterns, the “Stripe Arrangement” and the “Mosaic Arrangement” (above diagram).
 In the stripe arrangement, subpixels of the same color are arranged in vertical lines.
 This pattern is suited for displaying linear models such as lines, rectilinear shapes, and letters.
 In the mosaic arrangement, the resist units of the same color are lined obliquely.
 This way, the display is able to express colors and gradations through a more sophisticated mixture of colors.
 Therefore, this pattern is suited for displaying complicated images such as photographs.